verapamil (generic name)

 - Sexual Health

 - Women's Health

 What is this medicine?VERAPAMIL (ver AP a mil) is a calcium-channel blocker.
 It affects the amount of calcium found in your heart and muscle cells.
 This relaxes your blood vessels, which can reduce the amount of work the heart has to do.
-This medicine is used to lower high blood pressure.
+This medicine is used to treat an irregular heart beat or flutter.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: